nkraich/o3cafe/README.md

 O3 Cafe
 =======

-A hangout for game developers.
-Visit [o3software.com](http://o3software.com).
+A chat / hangout for a small group of game developers.

 Features
 --------